 Creating a tagging solution for passive RAIN RFID tags to a particular application starts with understanding the application specific requirements.
 That involves plenty of process engineering, but also typically discussions around the expected read range between tagged items and reader antennas.
 The read range is impacted by several factors and many start the cooking process by looking at the properties of RAIN RFID tags.Read more →

-Retail and the retail supply chain are among the biggest users of UHF RFID technology.
+Retail and the retail supply chain are among the most significant users of UHF RFID technology.
 However, retail RFID projects are not the most simple ones.
-Items in retail come in all shapes, sizes and materials.
-They are shipped in different boxes, and stored and displayed on all kinds of racks, shelves and tables.
-Also different readers are used in different applications: logistics tracking, inventory count, RFID EAS, POS, and so on.
-I have been involved in a number of retail RFID projects, and I have seen how complicated the performance optimization can be.
+Items in retail come in all shapes, sizes, and materials.
+They are shipped in different boxes and stored and displayed on all kinds of racks, shelves, and tables.
+Also, different readers are used in various applications: logistics tracking, inventory count, RFID EAS, POS, and so on.
+I have was involved in several retail RFID projects, and I have seen how complicated the performance optimization can be.

 GS1 Tagged-Item Performance Protocol (TIPP) was developed to help retail RFID by making buying and selling tags easier.
 But what do the TIPP guidelines mean, and what kind of testing is required?Read more →